 The agreed rent has to be paid without fail.
 The owner cannot increase the rent before the time duration agreed upon.
 Similarly, the tenant cannot pay lesser than the agreed rent.
 If the tenant fails to pay rent for two consecutive months, the owner can issue an eviction notice.

 A security deposit is an amount agreed by both the parties.
 It is paid upfront by the tenants.
-The amount varies upon the locality and the state in which the property is present. the amount is returned, once the tenant vacates the property.
-The owner can deduct the amount if there is any damage done by the tenant during occupancy.
+The amount varies upon the locality and the state in which the property is present.
+The amount is returnable, once the tenant vacates the property.
+The owner can deduct from this amount if there is any damage done by the tenant during occupancy.
+Therefore it is better to get the fixtures fit(if any) before your moving out.

 Rights of Landlords